 - Build relationships.
 We all know good teamwork is essential to achieving outcomes, but generic team-building and platitudes aren’t enough for engagement.
-Leaders need to create and encourage opportunities for employees to develop connections at work.
+Leaders need to create and encourage opportunities for employees to develop connections at work through in-person or virtual team building exercises.
 People who make friends at work are more than twice as likely to be engaged as those who don’t make friends.

 - Foster recognition.
-This tactic doesn’t mean giving an occasional promotion or a good performance review; it means creating a culture where peers and leadership both look for opportunities to praise and reward colleagues for a job well done.
+This tactic doesn’t mean giving an occasional promotion or a good performance review; it means creating a culture where both employees and managers contribute positive employee recognition ideas to keep employee engagement high.

 The third pyramid row turns building blocks of individual and communal engagement into practical ways to reach results.
 The focus here is on tracking progress and maximizing performance.